Below you will find this year’s list of knowledgeable and dynamic speakers. Click on the boxes below to learn more about each individual.

 Audrey S. Brown

-Most recently, Brown served as chief of staff to Florida Insurance Commissioner Kevin McCarty where she was chief policy advisor to the commissioner, chief lobbyist on agency fiscal matters and managed the operations of the Office of Insurance Regulation.
+Prior to taking the helm at FAHP, Brown served as chief of staff to Florida Insurance Commissioner Kevin McCarty, where she was policy advisor to the commissioner, chief lobbyist on policy and agency fiscal matters and managed the operations of the Office of Insurance Regulation.
 Additionally, Brown served as deputy chief of staff to the commissioner and as director of government relations.

-Prior to that, Brown was the manager of Contract Compliance & Administration for AvMed Health Plans.
-She began her professional career serving in the Executive Office of Governor Jeb Bush.
-Brown attended Florida State University and graduated with a Bachelor of Science in Political Science.
+Brown also served as Manager of Contract Compliance & Administration for AvMed Health Plans in Gainesville, FL.
+She began her professional career in External Affairs and Appointments in the Executive Office of Governor Jeb Bush.
+Brown is a graduate of the Florida State University and holds a Bachelor of Science in Political Science.

 Karen M. Dale R.N., M.S.N.